int128/cronjob-runner/README.md

 cronjob-runner [--namespace your-namespace] --cronjob-name your-cronjob-name
 ```

-Create a CronJob before running a Job.
+You need to create a CronJob before running a Job.
 You can set `suspend` field to prevent CronJob controller from scheduling.
 Here is an example for a one-shot job.